 The Buffers, Special K, Tumbling After, and the Hamiltones are Hamilton's student-run a cappella performance groups.
 All male, all female, or coeducational, each group draws from varied repertories ranging from traditional barbershop quartet melodies to contemporary music, and each mixes musical skill with humor to entertain audiences both at Hamilton and on tour.
 Auditions are held by announcement.

-The College also houses a Jazz Archive that includes more than 200 interviews with great jazz artists and several vintage jazz recordings.
-The Jazz Archive has sponsored residencies by such artists as Milt Hinton, Byron Stripling, Joe Wilder, Clark Terry, Bobby Watson and Jane Ira Bloom.
+The College also houses the Fillius Jazz Archive that includes more than 200 interviews with great jazz artists and several vintage jazz recordings.
+The archive has sponsored residencies by such artists as Milt Hinton, Byron Stripling, Joe Wilder, Clark Terry, Bobby Watson and Jane Ira Bloom.

 Other concerts on campus are offered by the Campus Activities Board.
 The Office of Multicultural Affairs as well as a variety of student organizations also sponsor concerts from time to time.